Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Soraypampa – Salkantay Pass – Huayracpunku – Chaullay

-Today, our adventure hike will take us through an interesting change of environment – you will experiment everything from dry sceneries, snowy peaks and tropical areas.
+Today, our adventure hike will take us through an interesting change of environment – you will experiment with everything from dry sceneries to snowy peaks and tropical areas.

 Meals: Breakfast, Lunch, Dinner